luyadev/luya-deployer/README.md

     ->user('SSHUSER')
     ->password('SSHPASS') // You can use identity key, ssh config, or username/password to auth on the server.
     ->stage('prod')
-    ->env('deploy_path', '/var/www/vhosts/path/httpdocs'); // Define the base path to deploy your project to.
+    ->set('deploy_path', '/var/www/vhosts/path/httpdocs'); // Define the base path to deploy your project to.

 set('repository', 'https://USER:PASSWORD@github.com/VENDOR/REPO.git');
 ```